-This Day in History: Amelia Earhart’s final flight ends in mystery
+This Day in History: Amelia Earhart’s final flight

 By that point in her career, Earhart was a renowned and much-loved aviator.
 But she hadn’t always been.
 Her first hint that she would love flying came when she was in her early 20s.
 She was in Toronto attending an exposition with a friend.
 The two girls watched from a clearing as a stunt pilot entertained the crowd.